rishabhkumaar/rishabhkumaar/README.md

 ---

-## 📝 License
+## License

 <p align="center">
   <img src="https://img.shields.io/github/license/rishabhkumaar/html?style=for-the-badge&color=29B6F6" alt="License"/>
 </p>

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-You're free to use, distribute, and modify it with proper attribution.
+You are free to use, modify, and share it with appropriate attribution.

 ---